domparise/lean-mean/README.md

 LEAN MEAN WEB STACK
 ===================
-Bare-bones platform designed for rapid, diy development without sacraficing full MEAN functionality.
+Bare-bones platform designed for rapid development without sacraficing full MEAN functionality.

 COMPONENTS
 ==========
 All functional back-end code can exists in app.js.
-Add a route with app.get(route,action()).
+Add an http route with app.get(route,action()).
-Within app.js, create a database model with db.newModel then interface with SQL-like syntax with db.insert, db.update, db.select, and db.delete;
+Within app.js, interface directly with mongodb within the db.init() callback;

 Pages to dynamically rendered server-side are generated with .jade files in ./views.